pbmanis/VCNModel/docs/datatable.rst

         basically a text output from the .pkl file that is generated from the directory that holds the simulation.

     `Print File Info`
-        This prints, to the "Reporting" pane, a short text that represents the python dict that points to this file (for use in the figure_data program).
+        This prints, to the "Reporting" pane, a short text that represents the python dict that points to this file (this text is copied and used in the figure_data script).

     `Delete Selected Sim`
         Sometimes you just don't need to keep a simulation - the data was corrupted, or the run is not useful, or it is a duplication.
 This button lets you actually remove the simulation data and folder from the disk.
 Use with care.

+Quit
+^^^^
+Close the program window, and exit back to the interpreter.

-7 December 2021 pbm
+7 December 2021, 20 May 2023. pbm